 The visual and performing arts for a Safe Planet at the UN Framework Convention on Climate Change COP16, Cancun, Mexico 29 November – 10 December 2011

 WHAT WILL BE was conceived as a statement, a question and a challenge.
-The ongoing silent destruction of our earth, our seas and all life forms is not always visible on the surface.
+The ongoing silent destruction of our earth, our seas and all life forms are not always visible on the surface.
 Deadly chemicals in our bodies, our food, and our landscape are difficult images to illustrate.
 It is traditionally the work of the artist to bring to reality, that which is unreal.
 We work in the realm of the unconscious, the invisible, the other.

 Through the arts, we challenge our perceptions of hazardous chemicals and wastes and stimulate new thinking about how each of us must take responsibility for the safety of the environment and human health.